On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Approach

 \subsubsection{Selection of Components}

-For many applications, a small number of principal components is sufficient to describe a sufficiently large proportion of the variance in a dataset.
-Lakhina et al.~\cite{LakhinaCrovellaDiot:sigcomm2004} note that multivariate network traffic time series often exhibit low overall dimensionality, and are the well described by small numbers of principal components.

-One accepted technique when selecting an appropriate number of components is to calculate the proportion of variance explained by each component, and identify the ``elbow'' point at which successive principal components add comparitively little extra information about of the dataset.
-This is typically achieved through visual inspection of a scree plot of principal component variance scores.

-A second common approach is to make use of Kaiser's criterion\cite{kaiser1960factor} to select only those principal components with eigenvalue greater than 1, representing those components that provide more information than a single average component.
+For PCA, the full set of principal components allows reconstruction of the full data set.
+As fewer components are selected, less variance in the original dataset is captured.
+A common approach to selecting an appropriate number of components for modelling is to make use of \textit{Kaiser's criterion}~\cite{kaiser1960factor} to select only those principal components with eigenvalue greater than 1, representing those components that provide more information than a single average component.
+Based on this heuristic, our experimental results suggest twelve principal components as broadly optimal across the dataset.

-It is worth noting that most approaches to selection of principal components are focused on an appropriate tradeoff between minimising the number of dimensions to be used in further analysis and maximising the explained variance in the data.
-As the approach taken here is explicitly focused on the residual subspace, however, there is an argument that erring on the side of less principal components, and thus preserving a greater number of residuals, may be of use.

-In line with Kaiser's criterions our experimental results support a value of twelve principal components.
-As such our tool, and the experiments conducted in the remainder of this work, make use of twelve principal components by default.
-It is worth noting, however, that this is a potential tuning parameter of the technique, and that a different set of principal components may be more appropriate for other data sources.

-Having discussed the various aspects of the approach, we now detail the specific methodology employed in the experiments.